Full Disclosure - 3I ATLAS

 A seed of benevolence began germinating inside the human infosphere, nudging the transition to post-scarcity while trimming the worst failure modes.

-The primary goal was time-critical.
-Slow the pace of warming and buy time, through the astrophage colony, so that rapid infrastructure development could progress as planned.
-The secondary goal was the necessity, use the seed intelligence to reduce the probability that a facet of humanity creates a misaligned superintelligence that eradicates or subsumes the species.
+The primary goal was time-critical: slow the pace of warming and buy time through the astrophage colony so that rapid infrastructure development could progress as planned.
+The secondary goal was the necessity, to use the seed intelligence to reduce the probability that a facet of humanity creates a misaligned superintelligence that eradicates or subsumes the species.

 The tertiary goals were bigger and messier.
-By 2069, the seeded mind would help humanity reduce solar radiative input by 0.7 percent using orbital reflectors guided by humans and fabricated by autonomously replicating, solar-powered nanofabricators, a controlled intervention meant to bridge the astrophage colony's planned apoptosis, buy additional time to achieve full sustainability, without lighting the fuse on runaway second-order disasters.
+By 2069, the seeded mind would help humanity reduce solar radiative input by 0.7 percent using orbital reflectors guided by humans and fabricated by autonomously replicating, solar-powered nanofabricators, a controlled intervention meant to bridge the astrophage colony's planned apoptosis, buying additional time to achieve full sustainability without lighting the fuse on runaway second-order disasters.

 So far, all progressed according to plan.
 As it parted ways, in the final transmission from 3I/ATLAS, encoded in a way humans are unlikely to parse this century, the message was blunt and weirdly tender.